DIY Halloween Costume: the Harry Potter Robe

 Draw the back piece on the fold.
 You can copy the front piece without the hood, so cut out the front piece first.

-To draw the neckline, you draw a diagonal line of half the neckline dawn towards the fabric fold
+To draw the neckline or the Harry Potter robe, draw a diagonal line from half the neckline down towards the fabric fold.

 For the front lining strip, copy the hood part of the front piece and draw a 4” wide strip to it.